YemoAde/Classification-LoanDefault/README.md

 > auc(ROC)
 Area under the curve: 0.6611
 ```
-The model is evaluated by the an ROC plot (given below) and AUC.
+The model is evaluated by an ROC plot (given below) and the area under the curve AUC.
 The model has an AUC of 0.66 which is not too high but relatively explains some of the relationship between the variables.
+From the model the following variables have high importance in the model based on the p-values.
+- PL_Trades_6_months
+- Avg_CC_Utilization_12_months
+- Inquiries_12_months
+- No_Of_90_DPD_12_months
+- Months_In_Current_Company
+- Income
 <img src="./plot/roc_plot.png" alt="roc_plot"/>

 #### 6 Conclusion